juanbkm/gcf/content/our-projects/mongolia-2.md

     <li>
     <p>Implement a financial intermediary component, with revolving mechanism, to leverage private sector resources and support affordable green housing units (both supply and demand).
 On the supply side, the loan proceeds will be provided through commercial banks as medium-term loans to selected private developers which will be blended with the developers’ equities and commercial bank loans.
 On the demand side, the loan proceeds will be provided as low-cost long-term mortgages to homebuyers to purchase the affordable and market rate housing units.</p>
     </li>
-    <li><p>Establish a Green Building facility that will provide performance-based grants to qualified private developers for climate change mitigation and adaptation features such as passive housing design, extra isolation system, and heating regulation system.
+    <li><p>Establish a Green Building facility that will provide performance-based grants to qualified private developers for climate change mitigation and adaptation features such as passive and active energy efficiency solutions, extra isolation system, and heating regulation system.
 The aim is to bring down the energy consumption for heating to 151 kWh/m2 per year from 395 kWh/m2 per year, for a total reduction of 229,436,128 kWh thermal energy input.</p></li>
-    <li><p>Promote renewable energy by delivering 71,000 m2 of 11MW solar PV on rooftop, that will generate 15.6 GWh per year.</p></li>
+    <li><p>Promote renewable energy by delivering 3,800m2 of 11MW solar PV on the building façade and rooftop, that will generate 15.6 GWh per year.</p></li>
   </ul>
 </li>
 <li>